PappasBrent/pappasbrent.github.io/typ/teaching-statement.typ

 the familiar*, and *rewarding success*.
 //
-Using these techniques, I have achieved high course (4.73~/~5 average) and instructor (4.62~/~5 average) evaluation ratings, as well as a university-level award for GTA excellence.
+Using these techniques, I have achieved high course (4.73~/~5 average) and instructor (4.62~/~5 average) evaluation ratings, as well multiple awards for GTA excellence.
 //
 I have also applied these three techniques to undergraduate mentoring to produce several top-tier publications with undergraduate researchers, many of